-The latest study, published in the journal Perceptual and Motor Skills (Understanding Body Language Does Not Require Matching the Body’s Egocentric Map to Body Posture: A Brain Activation fMRI Study, First Published September 19, 2019), is the result of the work of IRCCS Medea of San Vito al Tagliamento in collaboration with the Azienda San Vito Universitaria Integrata di Udine and the University of Udine.
+The latest study, published in the journal Perceptual and Motor Skills (Understanding Body Language Does Not Require Matching the Body’s Egocentric Map to Body Posture: A Brain Activation fMRI Study, First Published September 19, 2019), is the result of the work of IRCCS Medea of San Vito can you buy ambien over the counter al Tagliamento in collaboration with the Azienda San Vito Universitaria Integrata di Udine and the University of Udine.

 The study is based on a 3-tesla functional magnetic resonance imaging experiment involving 20 healthy adult volunteers.
 They were shown images representing body postures, such as those taken by the girl in the previous examples.
 However, observing the same images, but at different times, the volunteers were guided to perform two tasks: in the first, they had to pay attention to the underlying meaning of the images presented, while in the second, it was important to report the position assumed by the hands (in front of the mouth or on the cheeks?).